CumulusNetworks/docs/content/cumulus-linux-58/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ### Restart Modes

-Cumulus Linux supports graceful BGP restart full mode and helper-only mode for IPv4 and IPv6.
+Cumulus Linux supports graceful BGP restart full mode and helper-only mode for IPv4, IPv6 and EVPN.
 The default setting is helper-only mode.
 - In full mode, the switch is in both a helper and restarter role.
 - In helper-only mode, the switch is in a helper role only, where routes originated and advertised from a BGP peer are not deleted.